NisalWick2002/Supplement-Store/README.md

 # Supplement-Store
-The Supplement Store project uses HTML, CSS, JS, and PHP with a XAMPP database.
-It imports libraries via CDN
+The Supplement Store project uses HTML, CSS, JS, and PHP with a XAMPP d